khushwantbhangu/anti-leishmania-qsar/readme.md

 ## Citation

-If you use this project in your research, please cite the accompanying manuscript and this repository.
-Citation information is available in the `CITATION.cff` file.
+If you use this project in your research, please cite this repository using the information available in the `CITATION.cff` file.

 **DOI:** https://doi.org/10.5281/zenodo.21418535